Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors

 \subsection{Task Definition.}

 \textbf{Text generation.} We consider a general framework for text generation processes: given the set of prompts $\gX$ and responses $\gY$, an auto-regressive model generates an output sequence $y = [y_1, \cdots, y_T] \in \gY$ conditional on a prompt $x \in \gX$, based on conditional probability distributions $\pi(y_t | x, y_{<t})$, where each $y_t$ is a single token.
-For the rest of this paper, we denote machine and human generative processes by $M$ and $H$ respectively, and use $\pi_M$, $\pi_H$ to denote their corresponding conditional probabilities.
+For the rest of this paper, we denote \textit{machine} and \textit{human} generative processes by $M$ and $H$ respectively, and use $\pi_M$, $\pi_H$ to denote their corresponding conditional probabilities.
 This random process also yields an overall distribution of output text $y$ given prompt $x$: $\sP (y | x) = \prod_{t = 1} ^T \pi(y_t | x, y_{<t})$, which for simplicity we also denote by $\pi(y | x)$.

 \textbf{Machine-Generated Text Detection.} Given a prompt-response pair $(x, y)$, a detector $D$ is essentially a binary classifier, whose task is to detect whether the response is generated from a known language model $M$ or a human process $H$.
 To align with existing framework, we assume an implicit reward function $r(x, y)$ that the detector bases its decisions on, which gives higher reward for human-like texts compared to machine-generated texts.
-We will discuss this reward assumption in detail in Section~\ref{subsec: evade detection}.
+We discuss this reward assumption in detail in Section~\ref{subsec: evade detection}.

 \textbf{Detection Evasion.} In the task of detection evasion, we aim to find a new machine generative process $M'$, such that the detector is unable to distinguish texts generated by $M'$ from those by $H$.
-In our theoretical analyses, this is formulated as achieving an expected reward $\E_{y \sim \pi_{M'}(\cdot | x)} r(x, y)$ on par with the human expected reward, given that the initial expected reward for $M^{\reff}$ is much smaller in comparison; in our experiments, we demonstrate the effectiveness of our model by computing the area under the receiver operating characteristic curve (AUROC) and showing a decrease for $M'$ against $M^{\reff}$.
+In our theoretical analyses, this is formulated as achieving an expected reward $\E_{y \sim \pi_{M'}(\cdot | x)} r(x, y)$ on par with the human expected reward, given that the initial expected reward for $M^{\reff}$ is much smaller in comparison; in our experiments, we demonstrate the effectiveness of our model by computing the \textbf{\underline{a}}rea \textbf{\underline{u}}nder the \textbf{\underline{r}}eceiver \textbf{\underline{o}}perating \textbf{\underline{c}}haracteristic curve (AUROC) and showing a decrease for $M'$ against $M^{\reff}$.